Are you interested in being a foster parent? Well, it is important to know what makes someone eligible for this position.

 Any family who wishes to become foster parents must be able to provide a suitable environment for the child.
 Even if they cannot provide a good house it is also important that the potential foster parent can provide their foster child with the necessary emotional security.

+This article will hopefully give you some insight into what disqualifies people from being able to be foster parents.
 There are many reasons why people are not eligible to become foster parents and if people are aware of these then they will be able to avoid this problem.
 Anyone who wants to become a foster parent must consider each of these points carefully before applying to do so!